nano-sippe/dispersion/README.md

-In optics, the phenomenon that the refractive index depends upon the frequency is called the phenomenon of dispersion, because it is the basis of the fact that light is “dispersed” by a prism into a spectrum.
+In optics, the phenomenon that the refractive index depends upon the frequency is called the phenomenon of dispersion, because it is the basis of the fact that light is "dispersed" by a prism into a spectrum.

 Feynman Lectures in physics